 - An electrician’s sixshooter, we use voltmeters to check power draw at load points through the electrical system.
 No draw, too little draw, or excessive draw are different problems that sometimes require different solutions, and once we know what we’re dealing with, it’s easier to suss out where it’s probably coming from.
 For more information on diagnosing electrical problems in automobiles using a voltmeter, check out this article from AA1Car.com

 - Diagnostic CPUs

 - We use a variety of brand-specific and job-based computer systems that we attach to your vehicle in order to pull diagnostic data from the car’s CPU memory when that’s available (most modern automobiles).
 We look for variances in the data and check to see if they’re outside of the manufacturer’s specifications to help us further characterize the problem.

 - Look, we’ll be honest.
 A lot of the time it’s just a quick and easy battery replacement, frayed bad wiring, or a cheap alternator replacement and that’s that.
 If you need a battery replacement- something you should do about every 3 years- just give us a call at (530) 826-4275.
 For other parts and diagnostics, give us a call and we’ll set up a diagnostic appointment to suss it out.

 TIME FOR ELECTRICAL SYSTEM SERVICE?

 We love giving helpful advice on how to solve your own auto repair problems, but the electric system is something a trained auto electrician or auto technician should handle.
 There’s a reasonable risk of harming electronic components and causing expensive damage, or even a very small chance of fire.
 Please do not risk it.

-If you need help with your car or truck electrical system, please get in touch using the contact information below.
-You can call, text, or schedule and appointment online, whatever works for you.
+If you need help with your car or truck’s electrical system, please get in touch using the contact information below.
+You can call, text, or schedule an appointment online, whatever works for you.
 And check in next week for more posts about auto repair and other fun car stuff.